cloudcostchefs/Multicloud-VM-Snooze-SousChef/README.md

 The **Multicloud VM Snooze SousChef** is a comprehensive toolkit designed to help organizations identify and analyze stopped, deallocated, or terminated compute instances across their entire multicloud infrastructure.
 Like a skilled sous chef organizing ingredients in a professional kitchen, these tools help you maintain clean, cost-effective cloud environments by providing detailed visibility into your instance lifecycle across all major cloud providers.

-This repository contains three specialized scripts, each optimized for their respective cloud platforms:
+This repository contains four specialized scripts, each optimized for their respective cloud platforms:

+- **🟠 AWS Stopped Instances Lister** - PowerShell script for AWS stopped EC2 instances
 - **🔵 Azure VM Deallocation Detective** - PowerShell script for Azure deallocated VMs
 - **🟢 GCP Stopped Instances Lister** - PowerShell script for GCP terminated instances
 - **🔴 OCI Stopped Instances Detective** - Python script for OCI stopped instances